 Related: After cleaning, jazz up your used finds with our ideas for upcycling shoes.

 The inner soles are the first part of your shoes to pay attention to.
-You will need a bowl, some hot water, zero-waste dish soap or liquid detergent, and a toothbrush (preferably a hard-bristled brush) to clean them.
+You will need a bowl, some hot water, zero-waste dish soap or liquid laundry detergent, and a toothbrush (preferably a hard-bristled brush) to clean them.

 To start the process, remove the insoles and soak them in a soap and water mixture for around five minutes.
-Next, rinse with cold running water and squeeze to remove excess soap.
+Next, rinse with cold running water and squeeze to remove excess dish soap.
 Then, use your brush to scrub off stains.
 Look out for the toe areas and tackle them.
 Lastly, hang your insoles in a well-ventilated area, free of direct heat, to dry.
 Ensure that they dry properly before putting them back in your shoes.

 If you find heavy watermarks or prints on your insoles, it may be better to avoid molds.